MAC6130T: APCalBC+ (2014-2015)

-- Construct an understanding of derivatives as an instantaneous rate of change, applications of derivatives as functions, and use various techniques to solve problems including local linear approximations.
+- Construct an understanding of derivatives as an instantaneous rate of change, applications of derivatives as functions, and use various techniques to solve problems including local approximations.

 - Understand definite integrals as a limit of Riemann sums, and as the net accumulation of sums, and use them to solve a variety of problems.

 - Develop an understanding of the Fundamental Theorem of Calculus as a relationship between derivatives and definite integrals.

 - Understand the concept of a series as a sequence of partial sums, and use the Power series and Taylor polynomial approximations and series.

 - Analyze parametric, polar, and vector functions through the use of parametric equations, polar coordinates, and derivatives and applications of these functions.

 - Use graphing calculators to problem solve, experiment with ‘what if’ hypotheses, display and interpret results, and justify conclusions.

 - Make sense of and determine the reasonableness of solutions including units of measurement.

 - Develop an appreciation for an historical perspective of calculus.

 - Continuity as a property of functions I